slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Nowadays people know the price of everything and the value of nothing."
 -- Oscar Wilde [1854]*

+> *"Pay too much for everything.
+The effort spent getting a deal is only a distraction and attention is your most limited resource."
+-- Allen Tucker [1866]*

 > *"When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is."
 -- Kevin Kelly [1952]*

 > *"Pay double and insist on ten times the quality." (...)
 "If it takes an expert to tell you what it’s worth, it isn’t worth anything."
 -- Naval Ravikant [1974]*

-> *"Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource."
--- Allen Tucker*

 > *"At some point you begin to define «expensive» in terms of time instead of money."
 -- realestatetrent@x*